cainmaila/date-select-ob/README.md

 console.log("Select a month's calendar", calendarList)
 ```

-Output 2018/2 calendar data，like this
+Output 2018/3 calendar data，like this

+> Returns the month (0 for January and 11 for December)

 ```json
 {